WurmWillem/crust/docs/general.md

 ## Control flow

-If statementents work in a similiar way to most modern languages, however it only accepts booleans as condition.
+If statementents work in a similiar way to most modern languages, however they only accept booleans as condition.
 Crust gives an error for any other value.
 ```rs
 uint number = 5;